-Where an EY Network entity is subject to a legal requirement that is likely to have a substantial adverse effect on the obligations in this Controller Policy, the EY Global Privacy Leader will report this to the competent supervisory authority.
+Where an EY Network entity is subject to a legal requirement that is likely to have a substantial adverse effect on the obligations in this Controller Policy, the EY Global Privacy Leader will report this to the Autoriteit Persoonsgegevens.
 This includes any legally binding request for disclosure of personal data by a law enforcement authority or state security body.